7 Return/Refund Rate Statistics For eCommerce Stores

 The disparity exists largely because online shoppers cannot physically inspect items before purchase.
 They often buy multiple sizes or colors with the intention of returning what doesn't work.

-For marketers, understanding these return percentage by channel statistics is crucial when calculating true acquisition costs and planning retention strategies.
+For marketers, understanding these return percentages by channel statistics is crucial when calculating true acquisition costs and planning retention strategies.

 Factors Affecting eCommerce Return and Refund Rates